kinoute/Hack-Z370-HD3P-i5-8400/README.md

 You can basically download the config file provided at the end of the vanilla guide, it works almost OOTB.

+**Note:** My EFI Folder was made for "old" versions of Clover.
+By old I mean the **r4972** version, _maximum_.
+Why?
+Apparently, Clover recently changed their folders structure.
+Therefore, if you install any (new) Clover version, you might need to adjust manually where kexts files are going, my EFI Folder won't work OOTB.
+Since this repo is for Mojave for the time being, there is no need to use a recent Clover version.
+A different repo/branch will be made for Catalina with an updated Clover installation and structure.

 ## My EFI

 if you use my EFI folder & BIOS Settings, there are two things you need to do.
 First, you need to generate by yourself your serials and put them in your `config.plist`.
 You can use [macserial](https://github.com/acidanthera/macserial) to generate serials for the model you picked.
 I first chose `Macmini8,1` because my config was similar to the new Mac Mini model but I recently changed my SMBIOS to `iMac19,2` due to the black screen issue I was having while watching videos in full screen. (**Update:** Apparently this was a bug on macOS and it has been fixed in 10.14.6).